 Ancient dates always rely on assumptions

 In conclusion, we are constantly presented with physical evidence that is supposed as ancient based on assumptions and presumptions of Naturalism.
 Stalactite and stalagmite formation rates are certainly no exception.
-Uniformitarianism assumes the rates observed in the present have existed and persisted at the same rate from the beginning but this is assumption and not fact.
+Uniformitarianism assumes the rates observed in the present have existed and persisted at the same rate from the beginning, but this is an assumption and not fact.
 Clearly, no one was there to observe the initial conditions or the formation rates.
 This is especially true for dates assumed from a few hundred years ago but gets much less reliable as assumptions extend into many thousands of years.

 1 Creation Ministries International “Defying deep-time Dogma” by Gavin Cox https://www.creationmagazine.com/creation/2020_volume_42_issue_4/MobilePagedReplica.action?utm_source=newsletter&utm_medium=email&utm_campaign=TXCRTN200825002&utm_content=gtxcel&pm=2&folio=12#pg12

 3 Science Focus “How long does it take stalagmites and stalactites to form?” by Luis Villazon

 4 One Place “How fast do stalactites grow?”
 By Paul Taylor, about CRSQ, 3/00, pp. 208-214, “What is the Upward Limit for the Rate of Speleothem Formation?”